-Professor A. W. Holmes, Jr., M.D., Chairperson Professor: Bartholomew Associate Professors: Beceiro, Blackwood, Ekery, Mills, Periman, Schulze, Secrest, Smith, Wolf Assistant Professors: Paragas, Stanbaugh, Szeyko
+Professor A. W. Holmes, Jr., M.D., Chairperson Professor: Bartholomew Associate Professors: Beceiro, Blackwood, Ekery, Mills, Periman, Secrest, Smith, Stanbaugh, Wolf Assistant Professors: Paragas, Szeyko

-The prime objective of the Department of Medicine is to develop in the students the intellectual and physical mechanisms for the careful evaluation of the patient and the use of fundamental principles of the basic sciences in the rational study of the patient and his or her disease.
-This major aim translates into a series of instructional objectives which include, teaching of techniques of clinical problem solving through a. didactic discussions of disease processes emphasizing fundamental mechanisms and natural history of the disease b. bedside discussion of patients and their problems and the means by which to help solve those problems.
+The prime objective of the Department of Medicine is to develop in students the intellectual and physical mechanisms for the careful evaluation of the patient and the use of fundamental principles of the basic sciences in the rational study of the patient and his or her disease.
+This major aim translates into a series of instructional objectives which include,

+- 1. teaching of the careful elicitation of a history - 2. teaching of a thorough and orderly physical examination - teaching of techniques of clinical problem solving through - a. didactic discussions of disease processes emphasizing fundamental mechanisms and natural history of the disease - bedside discussion of patients and their problems and the means by which to help solve those problems.